NYULibraries/aleph_js/README.md

 ```
 # Install NPM dependencies
 npm install
+# Run in CI mode (default)
+npm test
 # Run in interactive CLI mode
-npm test
-# Run in CI mode
-npm run testem-ci
+npm run testem
 # Run in Dev mode
 npm run testem-dev
+# See which launchers are available
+npm run testem-launchers
 ```

-We've prepended `grunt &&` to these above tests so that they will always be running against a backwards compatible version and we don't have to manually worry about running `grunt`.
+We've [prepended `grunt`](testem.json) to these above tests so that they will always be running against a backwards compatible version and we don't have to manually worry about running `grunt`.

 ## Compile the Javascript